JackCaff/PandS-Project2020/README.md

 * Researched creating and saving Histograms as PNG files in python and included in analysis.py program.<br>
 * Created scatter plot for inital pair of variables.<br>
 * All References used in the creation of this program are idenified below or in the code as [#] <br>
+* Github was used to save all commits while carrying out the project

 ### References